ArshiaFirouzi/6DOF-Object-Tracking/README.md

 # 6DOF-Object-Tracking
-This project aims to develop a system which utilizes a 6DOF IMU, GPS, and Kalman Filter to track an object's position/orientation in 3D space.
-The fully developed system will be able to communicate with an external computer via TCP.
+This project aims to develop a system which utilizes a 6DOF IMU, GPS, and Kalman Filter to track an object's position and orientation in 3D space.
+It will also be able to communicate with an external computer via TCP.